 Can I Get More Sleep With Hormone Health?

 Hormonal imbalance is linked to sleep disturbances.
 Women are more vulnerable to these sleep disturbances during their menstrual cycle, post-pregnancy period, and after or around menopause.
 Poor hormonal health may lead to insomnia where people face trouble falling asleep and staying asleep longer.

-It occurs because of a dysregulation in the HPA axis or hypothalamic pituitary adrenal axis where the central nervous system and endocrine system interacts.
+It occurs because of a dysregulation in the HPA axis or hypothalamic pituitary adrenal axis where the central nervous system and endocrine system interact.
 The HPA axis is the central stress response system responsible for maintaining the bio clock cycle while maintaining the cortisol level and melatonin level.

 Melatonin helps to maintain the natural circadian rhythm, allowing people to stay asleep longer and fall asleep faster.
-Due to an imbalance in the hormone levels, the body faces difficulty secreting melatonin that may result in adjusting to the sleep pattern.
+Due to an imbalance in the hormone levels, the body faces difficulty secreting melatonin which may result in adjusting to the sleep pattern.
 In addition, sleep disturbances may also occur due to high cortisol levels in the evening.

 What Are the Causes of Hormonal Imbalances?

 A hormonal imbalance occurs when there’s a disruption in hormone function.
 The longer it remains, the more difficult it becomes to bring the hormone levels back to harmony.
 Therefore, it’s important to identify the exact causes of these imbalances to start the treatment early and prevent the onset of any chronic diseases.

 The common underlying reasons behind a hormonal imbalance include:

 - Underactive thyroid gland.